This lesson is in the early stages of development (Alpha version)

 dev lib opt run srv usr

 The “home” directory is the one where we generally want to keep all of our files.
-Other folders on a UNIX OS contain system files, and get modified and changed as you install new software or upgrade your OS.
+Other folders on a UNIX OS contain system files and change as you install new software or upgrade your OS.

 Using HPC filesystems